 D.R.
 Horton has developed land within the District known as the Porters Mill subdivision.
-As of October 1, 2022, approximately 187 acres (759 lots) have been developed into the sections known as Porters Mill, Sections 1-6.
-As of such date, there were 747 completed homes, 5 homes under construction, and 7 vacant developed lots.
-According to D.R.
-Horton, homes are currently being marketed in the \$289,000 price range.
+As of August 1, 2023, approximately 187 acres (759 lots) have been developed into the sections known as Porters Mill, Sections 1-6.
+As of such date, there were 754 completed homes, 0 homes under construction, and 0 vacant developed lots.
+According to MCAD's data, homes in Porters Mill had an average taxable value of \$231,231 on the 2022 tax roll.
+D.R.
+Horton has purchased an additional approximately 139 acres in the District and has begun the land development work for the creation of the first phase of lots in a subdivision to be known as Porter's Mill South, Section 1-4 (139 acres and 485 lots).
+It's currently anticipated that this first phase of lots will be available for homebuilding during the first half of 2024.

-The top two principal taxpayers within the District are The Cubes at EMC Industrial Park LLC ("The Cubes") and Wal-Mart Real Estate Business Trust ("Wal-Mart").
-The Cubes owns an approximately 1,500,000 square foot Lowe's warehouse and distribution type building on a 123.32-acre site in the District.
-The real property of The Cubes represents approximately 20.89% of the District's 2022 Certified Taxable Assessed Valuation.
+The top three principal taxpayers within the District are Polygon, Wal-Mart Real Estate Business Trust ("Wal-Mart"), and Lowes.
+Polygon owns an approximately 1,500,000 square foot warehouse and distribution type building on a 123.32-acre site in the District.
+The real property of Polygon represents approximately 15.98% of the District's 2023 Taxable Valuation.
+The personal property located within the Polygon building owned by Lowes represents approximately 12.96% of the District's 2023 Taxable Valuation.
 Wal-Mart which owns an approximately 854,600 square foot mechanized food distribution facility on a 132.40-acre site in the Industrial Park, Section 1.
-The real property and personal property of Wal-Mart represents approximately 20.81% of the District's 2022 Certified Taxable Assessed Valuation.
+The real property and personal property of Wal-Mart represents approximately 17.21% of the District's 2023 Taxable Valuation.
 See "RISK FACTORS" - Tax Collections" and "- Dependence on Principal Taxpayer," and "TAX DATA - Principal Taxpayers."